ARC-Lab-UF/intel-training-modules/RTL/exercises/float_pipeline/README.md

 ./fix_sim.sh sim
 ```

 This script will also copy a vsim_run.tcl file that you can modify to display whatever signals you would like to see in the waveform.
 Make changes in the custom_sim/vsim_run.tcl file before runing fix_sim.sh.
-See the [simple_pipeline](../simple_pipeline) for more details about signals missing from the simulation waveform.
+See the [simple_pipeline](../simple_pipeline) example for more details about signals missing from the simulation waveform.

 A similar issue commonly occurs for block RAM resources, which can be added in the same way, or can be automatically added as described in the [mmio_mc_read](../../examples/mmio_mc_read) example.